-In his sixth year at King, and his fourth as associate head coach, Luke Howard has had success leading the Tornado pitching staff.
-Under Howard’s tutelage, the King pitching staff helped the Tornado record back-to-back 30-win seaosns and advance to the Conference Carolinas Tournament four times.
+In his seventh year at King, and his fifth as associate head coach, Luke Howard has had success leading the Tornado pitching staff.
+Under Howard’s tutelage, the King pitching staff helped the Tornado record back-to-back 30-win seasons and advance to the Conference Carolinas Tournament four times.

 The pitching staff helped lead King to a conference record of 16-10, finishing fourth in the league to qualify for the Conference Carolinas Tournament for the fourth straight year in 2015.
 King finished the season with an overall record of 24-26 when the season came to an end in the league tournament.
 Of the four Tornado that were selected All-Conference Carolinas, two were pitchers, Heath Loyd and Alex Martin.

 Just as King did in 2013, the Tornado won their first two conference tournament games behind stellar pitching to run their winning streak to nine games.
 The Tornado advanced to the conference tournament championhip game for the second time in as many years, but fell to the University of Mount Olive to finish as runners-up.
 Under Howard's tutelage, Cory Rhodes was named second team all-conference after leading the league in strikeouts and innings pitched.

 In 2013 the Tornado arms help the Tornado qualify for the Conference Carolinas Tournament where King started 3-0 behind stellar starts from Cory Rhodes, Alex Gonzalez and Reiss Stanley.
 Rhodes earned All-Conference Carolinas honors after anchoring the staff and Gonzalez was named to the All-Tournament team following his complete game performace over Coker College.